Buying foreign currency

 - Buying foreign currency in the UK with a debit card is treated like any cash withdrawal or purchase and should not incur any extra charges.

-- Buying foreign currency with a credit card means may be charged interest, even if you pay off the amount in full each month.
+- Buying foreign currency with a credit card means you might be charged interest, even if you pay off the amount in full each month.
 You might also face extra charges and fees from your card and travel money provider.

 Other ways for paying for things abroad